BlasBenito/myWebsite/content/post/10_dtw_from_scratch/index.markdown

   )
 ```

-Second, to initialize the cost matrix we accumulate the values of the first row and the first column of the distance matrix using `cumsum()`.
-This step is very important for the second part of the algorithm, as it provides the starting values.
+Second, to initialize the cost matrix we accumulate the values of the first row and column of the distance matrix using `cumsum()`.
+This step is very important for the second part of the algorithm, as it provides the starting values of the cost matrix.

 ``` r